claus-codes/gen3/README.md

     - `parentKeys`: (Optional) Array of keys representing dependencies.
   - **Example**:
     ```typescript
+    // Define a 'multiply' computation node that multiplies two numbers.
     define('multiply', ({ a, b }) => a * b);

+    // Define another computation node 'otherValue' that depends on the result of 'multiply'.
     define('otherValue', (params, { multiply }) => multiply * 42, ['multiply']);
     ```

-    Here, we define a basic 'multiply' computation function that multiplies two inputs.

 - `get(key, param)`: Retrieves the computed value for a specific key.
   - **Parameteres**